Embeddings

 CacheBackedEmbeddings

-Wraps any Embeddings provider with an in-memory cache.
-Previously computed embeddings are returned from cache; only uncached texts are sent to the underlying provider.
+Wraps any Embeddings provider with a Store-backed cache.
+Previously computed embeddings are returned from the store; only uncached texts are sent to the underlying provider.
+The third argument is a namespace prefix that isolates cache entries by provider or model.

 use std::sync::Arc;